 Measure your reaction

 How you react to that creative difference, though, is personal, and it tells your client a lot about your team’s ideology.
 You’re familiar with that bristling feeling when a client emails you “I don’t like this.
 Can you jazz it up?”
 You start swearing incoherently, like the dad in “A Christmas Story” working on that blasted furnace.
+Resist the urge to trade barbs behind her back.
+It won’t strengthen the team to unite against “a common enemy.”
+A truly capable, skilled team can accept criticism and pivot to a new solution gracefully, without ganging up on the client.

 Creative differences aren’t always bad